PCI DSS 4.0.1 Compliance: What Every Business Must Do by 2025

 Focusing on the individual role, according to the PCI SSC, a Qualified Security Assessor is someone who meets the following key requirements:

-Complete the official QSA training program provided by the PCI Security Standards Council (PCI SSC).
+Has completed the official QSA training program provided by the PCI Security Standards Council (PCI SSC) and passed the QSA exam.

 Be employed by a PCI SSC-approved Qualified Security Assessor Company (QSAC).